-The sampling period is defined as the three-month period comprising each quarter of the Calendar Year.
-The following are the quarters followed for the MAC program:
+The sampling period is defined as the three-month period comprising each quarter of the School Calendar Year.
+The quarterly RMTS will be utilized for both the Direct Service and MAC program.
+The following are are defined as:

+- •

+- Quarter 1 = July 1 September 30

+- Ouarter 2 = October 1 December 31

-- Quarter 1 = January 1 March 31 - Quarter 2 = April 1 June 30
+- Quarter 3 = January 1 March 31

+- Quarter 4 = April 1 June 30